What is hemp, and more importantly, why should you care?

 Finally, hemp can be used to create a variety of biodegradable and environmentally friendly products, such as paper, clothing, and building materials.

 There are many reasons why hemp is so great for the environment, and we must start using this sustainable crop more often.
 It has a host of health benefits, but it can also help preserve our planet.

 Is Hemp Legal in the United States?

 In the United States, hemp is legal in almost every state.
+This is why CBD made from hemp is legal in the US.
 It’s important to check the laws in your specific state before you try to grow or use hemp-derived items.

 In other countries around the world, the legality of hemp also varies.
 Some countries allow hemp to be grown for commercial purposes, while others only allow it to be used for medical or scientific purposes.